templatus/templatus-hotwire/README.md

 ### Network transfer

-Small footprint: The demo application transfers only **51 KB** of data on the first visit.
+Small footprint: The demo application transfers only **62 KB** of (compressed) data on the first visit.

 ![Network](docs/network.png)